rajshekharM/CEG4136.github.io/index.md

-## Welcome to Computer Architecture III Course
+## Computer Architecture III CEG4136 UOttawa

 You can scroll and visit the various interesting projects we are doing !